alan-turing-institute/alexa-room-finder/docs/room-finder.md

 Simply put, first it asks the user if they want to book a room, then it asks them how long, then it asks them to confirm the booking.
 Follow right down the center of the tree for the main functionality.

 This requires two custom intents, one called BookIntent (which is both used to ask to book, and to confirm a booking), and one called DurationIntent.
-The code should also support all the specified built-in intents.
+The handlers should also support all the specified built-in intents.

 All the states are set up and registered as handlers in `lambda/index.js`.